 A. All games will be scheduled for five (5) innings.
 There will be a one-hour time limit.
 An inning still in progress at the time limit shall be completed.
 An inning can only begin after the hour limit if the score is tied.

 B. If the visiting team is ahead after the top of the fifth, the home team will have the opportunity to come back to tie/and or win the game in the bottom of the fifth.
 If they fail to do so, the game is over and the visitors will be awarded the win.

 C. If the home team is ahead after the top of the fifth, they will forfeit their half of the fifth.
 The game will be declared over and the home team will be awarded the victory.

 D. If the score is tied after the completion of the fifth inning, extra innings will be played.
 There is no limit to the number of extra innings played, should the game remain tied after the completion of an extra inning.
-Refer to Section V,B and Section V,C regarding the completion of an extra-inning contest.

 F. If the score is tied after the completion of the fifth inning, extra innings will be played until an inning ends with the game no longer tied.
 There is no limit to the number of extra innings played.
 The sixth inning plays out as usual, however if the score remains tied after the completion of the seventh inning, innings begin with runners on base in order to increase the likelihood of runs being scored.

 VIII.
 Suspended and Postponed Games

 A. If rain, sleet, snow, or other natural causes make the playing field unplayable, the game will be subject to suspension or postponement.